-PTSD from emotionally abusive relationship is a real thing.
+PTSD from an emotionally abusive relationships is a real thing.

-PTSD can affect people long after the narcissist is out of their lives.
+PTSD (post traumatic stress disorder) can affect people long after the narcissist is out of their lives.

 Many people fail to understand about PTSD is that it is not just something associated with soldiers who have been through a war.